-- a.
-Occasionally programmes, or the way in which they are delivered, may need to be materially changed or withdrawn after offers have been accepted.
+a.
+Occasionally programmes, or the way in which they are delivered or the facilities that we use to deliver them, may need to be significantly changed or withdrawn after offers have been accepted.
 If this happens, we will give you notice as soon as reasonably practicable and will do what we can to mitigate any adverse effects.
-This is unusual but can happen where: - we consider that the change is beneficial to students; or
+This is unusual but can happen where:

-- the programme is not viable to run or will not give students the appropriate educational experience (such as where there is insufficient take-up by students) or where funding or (if your programme is accredited) accreditation is withdrawn; or - (if your programme is delivered by a collaborative partner) that collaborative partner ends its relationship with us or fails to deliver the programme to the required quality or standard; or - the facilities we need to deliver your programme are affected by an exceptional event which is outside our reasonable control.
-For illustration purposes only, examples would be natural disaster, adverse weather or industrial action); or - we have to adapt to comply with new or modified laws and regulations or rules of applicable professional bodies; or - there are other unforeseen circumstances which are outside our reasonable control.
+- we consider that the change is beneficial to students; or - the programme is not viable to run or will not give students the appropriate educational experience (such as where there is insufficient take-up by students) or where funding or (if your programme is accredited) accreditation is withdrawn; or - (if your programme is delivered by a collaborative partner) that collaborative partner ends its relationship with us or fails to deliver the programme to the required quality or standard; or - (if you are a postgraduate research student), the academic who is appointed as your supervisor is unable for any reason to continue the supervision and we are unable to find a suitable replacement; or - we are affected by an exceptional event that is outside our reasonable control.
+For illustration purposes only, examples would be natural disaster, adverse weather, terrorism, pandemic or industrial action; or - we have to adapt to comply with new or modified laws and regulations or rules of applicable professional bodies. - b.
+If you are adversely affected by any significant change or withdrawal, you may switch to another programme or, in the absence of a suitable alternative, cancel your contract and leave the University and transfer to another provider.
+We have a process which sets out exactly what happens in this situation. - c.

-(This is deliberately wide-ranging but, for illustration purposes only, an example would be the COVID-19 (coronavirus) pandemic).

-- b.
-If you are adversely affected by a material change or withdrawal, you may switch to another programme or, in the absence of a suitable alternative, cancel your contract and leave the University and transfer to another provider.
-We have a process which sets out exactly what happens where there are material changes or programmes are withdrawn. - c.
 The range of optional modules available to you may also change for the reasons outlined above and also where modules are over-subscribed or (if you have interrupted your studies or deferred your place) modules are discontinued. - d.
 Changes to programmes during your studies should only happen in exceptional circumstances.
 However, if changes are necessary and there is a suitable alternative programme you prefer, we will assist you, as far as we are able, with the practicalities of switching to that programme. - e.
 Our Refunds and Compensation Policy sets out what you can expect to happen where it becomes necessary for us to make changes that could substantially affect your studies.